-- Explore and utilise a range of media that combines digital fabrication and technical production methods to create an experimental and/or speculative project that responds to a given design brief/s.
+- Explore and utilise a range of media and technical production methods to create an experimental and/or speculative project that responds to a given design brief/s

 - Identify and follow WHS practices relevant to object and furniture techniques, materials, equipment and workspaces.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|

 - HECS-HELP is available on this unit, depending on your eligibility3